 - Which elements (such as theme, line, or point of view) do you wish to preserve?

-As you ponder these questions, remember that the best landscapes are rarely found along side the road.
-If you are prepared for hiking with a map or GPS, then you’ll be more apt to come across some of the truly stunning scenes that will motivate you to find answers to the above questions.
-Then, as you seek out the most interesting locations, you will begin to create a habit of viewing the beautiful and asking how you can recreate the essence even in scenes that are more challenging.
+As you ponder these questions, remember that the best landscapes are rarely found along the side the road.
+If you’re prepared for hiking with a map or GPS, then you’ll be more apt to come across some of the truly stunning scenes that will motivate you to find answers to the above questions.
+Then, as you seek out the most interesting locations, you’ll begin to create a habit of viewing the beauty and asking how you can recreate the essence even in scenes that are more challenging.

 One simple concept that is extremely helpful in creating balance is dividing the scene into thirds, both horizontally and vertically.
 You can do this by using two vertical lines and two horizontal lines evenly spaced, but your horizon (or any other prominent line) should still fall on one of the two horizontal lines.
 Then, a general rule of symmetry would be to place your focal point on one of the four intersections created by these lines.

 With balance in place, you can then leave yourself room for creativity.
 Portraits can even be changed into landscape shots when you feel you’ve explored all other options.
 Shooting a portrait in landscape is best when up close and personal, such as a head and shoulders photograph.
 As you try placing the main subject off center, you create interest that can be enhanced with a few graphic elements, such as lead-in lines or interesting background.
 In this case, visual interest is the key to displaying your creativity.